LoyolaChicagoCode/processtree-cpp/README.md

 $ cmake -DCMAKE_C_COMPILER=$(which gcc-11) -DCMAKE_CXX_COMPILER=$(which g++-11) -DCMAKE_BUILD_TYPE=Release -S . -B build
 $ cmake --build build
 ```

+These compiler settings should find the installed compilers in a platform-independent way.
+The `-DCMAKE_BUILD_TYPE=Release` setting is optional and will turn on compile-time optimization for more realistic performance measurements.

 # Running the program